rtek1000/DFPlayer-Mini_Python_Tester_GUI/README.md

 A folder named ADVERT for interruptive announcements (files must be named 0001.mp3, 0002.mp3, etc.).

-## 📂 SD Card Organization
-For the module to function correctly, files must be organized as follows:
-- Folders must be named `01`, `02`, etc.
-- Files must start with 3 or 4 digits: `001.mp3`, `0002_song.mp3`.

 ## 🚀 How to Run
 1. Install dependencies:
    ```bash